-Written by Ryan on Wednesday the 21st of February 2018.
+Written by Active Minds on Wednesday the 21st of February 2018.

 Mother’s Day is a special time for families to spend time with their mother’s (or grandmothers).
 However, if your loved one is living with dementia then Mother’s Day can become a difficult occasion.
 Your mother may be confused, or seem disengaged and uninterested in the celebration, which can have an impact on the family around them.
 But try not to let this affect making plans for the day.